intelligenxe/.github/CONTRIBUTING.md

 ---

-### Development Guidance
+## Getting Started

-For developing either the basic Agentic RAG or the Strategist MVP, you may follow the guidance in:
+To develop either **the basic Agentic RAG** or **the Strategist MVP**, select one of the following two models/repositories and use the workflow in its corresponding MVP project as a guide:

 -- **Strategist-modular** (see [repository](https://github.com/intelligenxe/Strategist-modular/tree/main), [diagram](https://github.com/intelligenxe/Strategist-modular/blob/main/docs/GUIDE_2.md#full-integration-flow) and [MVP project](https://github.com/orgs/intelligenxe/projects/8))
 - Knowledge Base (LlamaIndex)